qantasloyalty/jiradog/README.md

 > - PATCH version when you make backwards-compatible bug fixes.
 >
 > Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
 (Preston-Warner, 2013)

+> Build metadata MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following the patch or pre-release version.

+Example: `1.23.4+5`:

+- Major version `1`
+- Minor version `23`
+- Patch version `4`
+- Build numnber `5`

 Please read the full spec at the link above or in the citations.